FireArmz/FireArmz/README.md

-- 👋 Hi, I’m @FireArmz
+- 👋 Hi, I’m Sanket Wagh a.k.a FireArmz
 - 👀 I’m interested in coding and I am currently on a journey to learn coding
 - 🌱 I’m currently learning python which is my first language
 - 💞️ I’m looking to collaborate to learn python mysql and data analysis